Now Hiring: Resilient Ahupuaʻa Project Manager

 NOAA Cooperative Agreement Management and Reporting

-• Lead grant administration in compliance with 2 CFR 200, including budget tracking, reporting, and documentation.
+Lead grant administration in compliance with 2 CFR 200, including budget tracking and documentation, with support from the Director of Finance & Operations and Administrative Assistant for financial recordkeeping and accounting systems.

 Community Engagement and Participatory Planning